-Maybe it is because we are all coming back out into the world after the COVID pandemic and seeing how the lack of exposure to important skill building opportunities like using the playground and attending PE class is impacting kids!
+Maybe it is because we are all coming back out into the world after the pandemic and seeing how the lack of exposure to important skill building opportunities like using the playground and attending PE class is impacting kids!

 Red Flags for Bilateral Coordination Difficulties